callahantiff/owl-nets/README.md

 # OWL-NETS

 OWL-NETS (NEtwork Transformation for Statistical learning) is a novel computational method that reversibly abstracts Web Ontology Language (OWL)-encoded biomedical knowledge into a network representation well-suited for network inference.
 OWL-NETS generates semantically rich network representations that contain heterogeneous nodes and edges, and are more easily consumed by network inference algorithms than their corresponding OWL representations.
 We argue that OWL-NETS can be used to leverage existing ontology-based knowledge representations and network inference methods to generate novel, biologically-relevant hypotheses.

+*Callahan TJ, Baumgartner Jr WA, Bada M, Stefanski AL, Tripodi I, White EK, Hunter LE.
+OWL-NETS: Transforming OWL Representations for Improved Network Inference.
+In Pacific Symposium on Biocomputing.
+Pacific Symposium on Biocomputing 2018 (Vol. 23, p.
+133).
+NIH Public Access.
+[PMC5737627](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5737627/)*

 ## Getting Started